 Lofoten Islands are quite big and you will get the most out of the islands if you rent a car.
 During both of my trips I had to rely on public transportation and it certainly comes with its own limitations.
 I stayed both in Svolvaer and the Moskenes area.
 Moskenes is the most photogenic region of the islands and there are number of rorbuer type (fisher cabins) accommodations – I can highly recommend Eliassen Rorbuer that I wrote about here.
 Svolvaer offers more classic hotel style accommodations as being the biggest town on the islands.
 While Svolvaer is not the most exciting town on the islands, the beautiful fishing village of Henningsvaer is definitely worth a trip (and it is relatively close to Svolvaer in Lofoten standards – 25 minutes drive).

-Lofoten Islands holds a very special place in my heart – that is the first trip where I truly realised and felt deep inside that the mother nature will always be more influential than any human being can ever be on this Earth.
+Lofoten Islands holds a very special place in my heart – that is the first trip where I truly realized and felt deep inside that the mother nature will always be more influential than any human being can ever be on this Earth.
 Difficult to say that I am always at peace with my environment or with myself but it was an important step forward for me.
-You can check out some of my Norway photos here including many from Lofoten Islands.
+You can check out some of my Norway photos in this gallery including many from Lofoten Islands.